Have trouble with the transmission of your Skoda? Follow the procedures below to learn the most common bad transmission problems.

 Shift flares, slippage, or failed gear engagement

+First-generation Skoda Superbs with a 5-speed automatic transmission, 5HP19, suffer from several shift-related issues.
 This ranges from flares on accelerations or slippage in reverse to poor shift quality and even failures to engage certain gears.
 In most cases, there will be no other symptoms or warning lights.

-Most of these problems will affect high-mileage cars and will start as an intermittent issue that only occurs while the car is cold.
+Most of these problems will affect high-mileage cars and start as an intermittent issue that only occurs while the car is cold.

 Delayed shifts or failure to engage TCC